 COPERNICUS Alliance aims to achieve its goals through a growing network of European higher education institutions and develop a platform to strengthen integration of sustainable development in higher education management, education, research and society.

 COPERNICUS Alliance is run by members for members.
 It is self-financed and uses its funds to achieve its mission.
 The Alliance seeks external funding for specific projects and activities.

 The Alliance is built on the participation of its members.
 Based on their activities, it forms an innovation network for integration of sustainable development at higher education institutions with multiple contacts and possibilities of exchange at a European level.

 COPERNICUS Alliance is in close partnership with following networks

 COPERNICUS Alliance aims to achieve the following:

 COPERNICUS Alliance (CA) was established and is run by members, for members.
 It is coordinated by a Leadership Team and supported by an Advisory Board, a Network and a Finance Coordinator.
-The Leadership Team (President and Vice-President) are elected every second year by the CA members and Advisory Board.
-The leadership team currently comprises Dr. Clemens Mader, University of Zurich, (President) and Dr. Jana Dlouhá, Charles University, Prague, (Vice-President).
+The Leadership Team (President and Executive Director) are elected by the CA members and Advisory Board.
+The leadership team currently comprises Dr. Anne Zimmermann, University of Bern, (President) and Dr. Ingrid Mulá, Charles University, Prague, (Executive Director).